 Statistics show there are 300,000 Lyme diagnoses made in the United States each year.
-Lyme is not taken as serious as other diseases.
-However, there are over 1000 suicides each year around the world directly related to Lyme disease.
+Lyme is not taken as seriously as other diseases.
+However, there are over 1,000 suicides each year around the world directly related to Lyme disease.

 One reason may be because the Lyme disease treatments allowed in the U.S. are often not enough.
 Also, the U.S. only allows a handful of treatments, giving patients limited treatment options.
 If the few treatments fail to work, patients have nowhere else to turn for help within the American medical system.